stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

-Later I noticed some with candles; and at last, after traversing a horrible unlighted court where my guide had to lead with his gloved hand through total blackness to a narrow wooden gate in a high wall, we came upon a fragment of alley lit only by lanterns in front of every seventh house&mdash;unbelievably colonial tin lanterns with conical tops and holes punched in the sides.
+Later I noticed some with candles; and at last, after traversing a horrible unlighted court where my guide had to lead with his gloved hand through total blackness to a narrow wooden gate in a high wall, we came upon a fragment of alley lit only by lanterns in front of every seventh house--unbelievably colonial tin lanterns with conical tops and holes punched in the sides.
-This alley led steeply uphill&mdash;more steeply than I thought possible in this part of New York&mdash;and the upper end was blocked squarely by the ivy-clad wall of a private estate, beyond which I could see a pale cupola, and the tops of trees waving against a vague lightness in the sky.
+This alley led steeply uphill--more steeply than I thought possible in this part of New York--and the upper end was blocked squarely by the ivy-clad wall of a private estate, beyond which I could see a pale cupola, and the tops of trees waving against a vague lightness in the sky.
 In this wall was a small, low-arched gate of nail-studded black oak, which the man proceeded to unlock with a ponderous key.
 Leading me within, he steered a course in utter blackness